Protocol Lending Guide 2025: Complete Guide

 Institutional Adoption Example

-How institutions are approaching DeFi lending:
+How institutions are approaching peer-to-peer lending:

 - Institution: Mid-size hedge fund